CUFE-Student-Guide/CUFE-Student-Guide.github.io/README.md

 Now, jokes are over.
 Time to get into the details.

 Lectures, tutorials, assignments, projects, deadlines, representatives, announcements, and probably some other things I forgot.
-You get used to it in time, but the sooner you understand your new life, the better.
+You get used to it over time, but the sooner you understand your new life, the better.

 # Attendance